codingFerryman/Social-Sentiment-Analysis/readme.md

 Currently this is only for transformer tokenizers.

 │ │ ├── [pretrainedTransformersPipeline.py](./src/preprocessing/pretrainedTransformersPipeline.py) A generic wrapper for
 reading the tweeter dataset for the pytorch or the tensorflow framework.
-It works with `transformersModel` wrapper.
+It works with `transformersModel` wrapper. -->

 ├── [tests](./tests/) test bash scripts or integration tests in any language are put here.

 ├── [trainings](./trainings/) Here the training of each model are stored to a specific folder.
+This folder is created by the user and is not present in Github repository when downloaded.

 ## Dependencies